 EM 401 Pre-Construction Management 3 Cr.

 This course addresses the initial phases of the building creation process.
 It focuses on addressing the owner’s design and construction needs and the delivery of value to the owner.
 Business development, estimating, planning and presentation skills are emphasized.
 A Design/ Build model is employed to encompass the full spectrum of architecture, engineering and construction (AEC) requirements.
-Classroom 3 hours.
-Prerequisites: EM 220 and CE 460.
+Lecture 2 hours, Lab 3 hours.
+Prerequisites: EM 220, CE 460.

 EM 461 Project Management 3 Cr.

 The course covers the principles and practices of project management with particular emphasis on issues related to engineering and construction projects.
 Students will learn the principles of project management within the firm and in an environment characterized by inter firm relationships.
-3 hours of class time per week.
+Lecture 3 hours.
 Prerequisite: CE 460.

+This course is the second in the two semester construction management capstone design project sequence.
 A capstone and practicum course in construction management engineering that explores the processes of management as applied to actual construction projects.
 Topics will be reviewed in the seminar and students will work in teams to review how these topics were applied in an actual construction project and to design a construction management plan for a proposed project during laboratory.
-Two 1.5 hour seminar periods and a 3 hour laboratory per week.
-Prerequisites: EM 220 and EM 461.
+Lecture 3 hours, Lab 3 hours.
+Prerequisites: EM 220, EM 461 and EM 479.